extcode/cart/Documentation/Administrator/Configuration/PaymentMethods/Index.rst

 plugin.tx_cart.payments.zones
 -----------------------------

-If no individual country configuration can be found, it is also possible to work with zones in the TypoScript.
-This saves a lot of configuration work if you want to deliver to many countries.

 The configuration of payment zones can be used to ease the configuration of payments for multiple countries.
 Their usage saves a lot of configuration work, if you want to deliver to many countries.